AliceRivi14/Assignment1_ExpRoLab/README.md

     service callback.

-Running the RandomMovement node in the terminal should show similar output
+Running the Battery node in the terminal should show similar output

 ```
 I NEED TO RECHARGE